Fixed-Parameter Extrapolation and Aperiodic Order: The -convex closure of a bent path

 Now we define the loop $\ell'\subseteq Q_\mu(d)$ similar to the proof of Proposition~\ref{prop:bent-path-real}.

 The first third of $\ell'$ runs from $d(0)$ to $a$ and lies opposite $L'$ from $d(1)$.
-As before, the loop $\ell_1$ formed by closing this segment of $\ell'$ along $L'$ is a rotated, dilated copy of $\ell$ and so has the same nonzero winding number about every point in $B'$ as $\ell$ does about $x$.
+As before, its loop closure $\ell_1$ is a rotated, dilated copy of $\ell$ and so has the same nonzero winding number about every point in $B'$ as $\ell$ does about $x$.
 The middle third of $\ell'$ runs from $a$ to $d(1)$ and stays on the other side of $L''$ from $d(0)$, and hence also from $B'$.
 Finally, our choice of $\mu$ ensures that the last third of $\ell'$, which coincides with $d$, stays on the side of $L$ opposite $B'$.
-Thus the loop $\ell_2$ formed by closing off the final two thirds of $\ell'$ along $L'$ cannot contribute to the winding number of $\ell'$ about any point in $B'$.
+Thus the loop closure $\ell_2$ of the final two thirds of $\ell'$ cannot contribute to the winding number of $\ell'$ about any point in $B'$.
 It follows that $\ell'$ has the same nonzero winding number about every point in $B'$ as $\ell_1$ has.

-We define the homotopy $h$ just as before, but with $\mu$ instead of $\lambda$:
+We define the homotopy $h$ just as before, but with $\xm$ instead of $\xl$: